simonmichael/hledger/hledger-lib/hledger_csv.m4.md

 If the CSV uses separate fields for debit and credit amounts, you can use `amountN-in` and `amountN-out` instead.

-Also, for compatibility with hledger <1.17:
+An unnumbered form of these rules is also supported:
-`amount` or `amount-in`/`amount-out` with no number sets the amount for postings 1 and 2.
-For posting 2 the amount is negated, and converted to cost if there's a [transaction price](journal.html#transaction-prices).
+`amount` or `amount-in`/`amount-out` sets the amount for both posting 1 and (negated, and converted if there's a [transaction price](journal.html#transaction-prices)) posting 2.
+This is for compatibility with pre-hledger-1.17 csv rules files, and can still be convenient for simple cases.

-But if any numbered `amountN`/`amountN-in`/`amountN-out` fields are present, `amount` is ignored.
+If any numbered `amountN`/`amountN-in`/`amountN-out` fields are present, `amount` is ignored.

 #### currency